petr7555/tdt4259-individual-assignment/design-doc.md

 Risks are the known unknowns; uncertainties are the unknown unknows.
 What worries you and you would like others to review?

+Risks and uncertainties: Call them out to the best of your ability.
+This allows reviewers to help spot design flaws and rabbit holes, and provide feedback on how to avoid/addressthem.
 ## 7. Appendix

 ### 7.1.
 Alternatives

 What alternatives did you consider and exclude?
 List pros and cons of each alternative and the rationale for your decision.

+Other stuff: ops strategy (e.g., monitoring, on-call), model rollbacks, quality assurance, extensibility, and model footprint and power consumption (if used in mobile apps).
 ### 7.2.
 Experiment Results

 Share any results of offline experiments that you conducted.